Australian-Epilepsy-Project/protocol_qc/README.md

 (as above, replacing "`<TAG>`" with the corresponding software version tag being built)

-To the run the tool:
+To then run the tool:

 ```ShellSession
 mkdir logs